All You Need to Know About Crypto Lending Platforms

 - High yielding interest account

 - Support isn’t able to answer due diligence questions

 Learn more about this crypto lending platform in our Nexo review.
 If we would compare Coinloan vs Nexo, neither of those crypto lending platforms would receive our endorsement.

 BlockFi is a U.S. based crypto lending platform, operated by BlockFi Lending LLC, which has headquarters in New York.
 The company has several consumer lending and loan licenses from nine U.S. states.
 BlockFi also holds several money transmitter licenses.

-Our research shows that BlockFi is the most transparent P2P crypto platform in our comparison.
+Our research shows that BlockFi is the most transparent crypto lending platform in our comparison.

 The crypto lending platform allows investors to open a crypto interest account, where you deposit Bitcoin, Ether, Litecoin, USD Coin or Gemini Dollar and earn an annual interest of up to 8.6%.

 Your funds will be invested in “trusted institutional and corporate borrowers” and your crypto assets will most likely be lent on overcollateralized terms.